ropensci/roweb3/content/blog/2026-04-30-news-april-2026/index.md

 ### Enforcing the coalesce operator

-If you enjoy the coalesce operator `%||%` introduced in [R 4.4.0](https://cran.r-project.org/bin/windows/base/old/4.4.0/NEWS.R-4.4.0.html)
+Are you enjoying the coalesce operator `%||%` introduced in [R 4.4.0](https://cran.r-project.org/bin/windows/base/old/4.4.0/NEWS.R-4.4.0.html)?

 > `L %||% R` newly in base is an expressive idiom for the phrases `if(!is.null(L)) L else R or if(is.null(L)) R else L`.

-You can enforce it via [Jarl](https://jarl.etiennebacher.com/rules/coalesce) or [lintr](https://lintr.r-lib.org/reference/coalesce_linter.html).
+Consider enforcing it via [Jarl](https://jarl.etiennebacher.com/rules/coalesce) or [lintr](https://lintr.r-lib.org/reference/coalesce_linter.html).

-As a reminder, the operator is supported by the [backports](https://github.com/r-lib/backports/pull/81/changes) R package and is exported by rlang.
+As a reminder, the operator can be used in older versions of R through the [backports](https://github.com/r-lib/backports/pull/81/changes) R package or by importing it from [rlang](https://rlang.r-lib.org/reference/op-null-default.html).

 ### Positive AI reading